Rays hit 4 HRs off Porcello; Archer ends long skid vs Bosox (Apr 14, 2017) | FOX Sports

 Rays hit 4 HRs off Porcello; Archer ends long skid vs Bosox (Apr 14, 2017)

+BOSTON (AP) The Tampa Bay Rays were having a lot of fun with what Shane Peterson did.

-BOSTON (AP) Logan Morrison hit a grand slam and Shane Peterson homered in his first big league at-bat since 2015, two of the career-high four homers allowed by Cy Young Award winner Rick Porcello in the Tampa Bay Rays’ 10-5 victory over the Boston Red Sox on Friday night.
+Peterson homered in his first big league at-bat since 2015 and Logan Morrison hit a grand slam, two of the career-high four homers allowed by Cy Young Award winner Rick Porcello in the Rays’ 10-5 victory over the Boston Red Sox on Friday night.

+”I’m really smart for putting him in the lineup,” manager Kevin Cash joked about Peterson. ”They were all pumped for him.
+He’s a pretty quiet guy.
+When he came the dugout, you couldn’t knock the smile off his face.”

+Peterson, called up from Triple-A before the game, hooked a drive around the Pesky Pole in right, making it 2-0 in the second.
+The 29-year-old last played in the majors on Oct.
+4, 2015, with Milwaukee.

 Boston’s Mitch Moreland had his stretch of hitting a double in consecutive games stopped at seven, one short of the major league record.
 Mookie Betts had four hits for the Red Sox.